 Here are the steps you should take to keep a Mac awake:

-• Another setting can be selected or deselected to “Put hard disks to sleep when possible”;
+• You can enable or disable to “Put hard disks to sleep when possible”

-• Also a useful setting for those needing to keep a Mac awake for a while: “Prevent computer from sleeping automatically when the display is off”;
+• Also, a useful setting for those needing to keep a Mac awake for a while is “Prevent computer from sleeping automatically when the display is off”

 Note

-There are a number of third-party apps that give you a range of features beyond what is built-into macOS.
+There are a number of third-party apps that give you a range of features beyond what is built into macOS.
 Some of them are worth downloading and taking for a spin.
-Another app that can solve problems with Mac’s sleep and waking cycle is CleanMyMac X.
+Another app that can solve problems with Mac’s sleep and waking cycle is CleanMyMac

 A Mac that often freezes or crashes would benefit from some internal system repairs that aren’t easy to do unless you really know what you are doing.